 Another reason for an LED to possibly flicker is a faulty LED driver.
-Every form of LED makes use of some sort of driver in order to function since they don’t work when directly connected to the power of an outlet.
+All LEDs make use of some sort of driver in order to function since they don’t work when directly connected to the power of an outlet.

 When the driver is not functioning as it should it could cause the LED to start flickering.

-This doesn’t always need to be a visible flicker but can also be a flicker fast enough to the point where we can’t directly see it but slow enough to the point where it affects us.
+This doesn’t always need to be a visible flicker.
+An interesting part about fast-blinking lights is that they can be fast enough to the point where we won’t actually notice it but slow enough to the point where it affects us.

 Fluctuating Voltage Connected to The LED

 One more possible cause for an LED to flicker is the fluctuation of the incoming voltage.
-Voltage fluctuations can happen in many different scenarios such as wiring issues or simply a sudden overload in the form of a large demanding device being started in the same electrical network.
+Voltage fluctuations can happen in many different scenarios such as wiring issues or simply a sudden overload in the form of a large demanding device being started in the same electrical network as the LED.

 When the voltage starts to fluctuate it will also cause the lights in the home to have a fluctuating light output.
 This should however not become a super consistent issue as the voltage in homes tends to stabilize not long after the initial flickering.